OliverGray03/cult_classics/README.md

 ## User Stories
 ### Viewing and Navigation
  - As a first time user i would like to know what the website is offering so i can make a decision on whether i would like to continue using the site.
- - As a first time user i would like to see easy to understand and use navigation to
+ - As a first time user i would like to see easy to understand and use navigation to move around the site

 ### Registration and User Accounts
  - As a site user i would like to register an account to make future purchases easier.